SEKHMET & BASTET

 About the Author

-Lesley Jackson is the author of Thoth: The History of the Ancient Egyptian God of Wisdom, Hathor: A Reintroduction to an Ancient Egyptian Goddess and Isis: The Eternal Goddess of Egypt and Rome.
-Her time is devoted to researching and writing about early religion and mythology, with Ancient Egypt being an enduring passion.
+Lesley Jackson is the author of Thoth – The History of the Ancient Egyptian God of Wisdom; Hathor: A Reintroduction to an Ancient Egyptian Goddess; Isis: Eternal Goddess of Egypt and Rome; and The Cobra Goddess & The Chaos Serpent in Ancient Egypt, all published by Avalonia.

 Order yours now – with free P&P (worldwide).
 UK RRP £17.99